opnsense/docs/source/manual/how-tos/caddy.rst

 * Input ``opn.example.com`` in `Alternate Hostnames` to prevent the error ``The HTTP_REFERER "https://opn.example.com/" does not match the predefined settings``
 * Press **Save**

 ..
-Note:: Open ``https://opn.example.com`` and it should serve the reverse proxied OPNsense WebUI.
+Note:: Open ``https://opn.example.com`` and it should serve the reverse proxied OPNsense WebGUI.
 Check the log file for errors if it does not work, most of the time the `TLS Server Name` doesn't match the SAN of the `TLS Trusted CA Certificate`.
 Caddy does not support certificates with only a CN `Common Name`.
 ..
-Attention:: Create an :ref:`Access List <accesslist-opnsense-caddy>` to restrict access to the WebUI.
+Attention:: Create an :ref:`Access List <accesslist-opnsense-caddy>` to restrict access to the WebGUI.
-..
-Tip:: The same approach can be used for any upstream destination using TLS and a self-signed certificate.

 -------------------------------